Monday, September 04, 2023

 See our study: Under the Sun -- What Does It Mean?

 Some would like for us to believe that when Jesus and others likened death to sleep, they only meant that they were no more active in the world that they left, but they insist that the dead are active while dead.
 The reality is that the Bible nowhere presents such an idea, although some read this idea into several scriptures, all of which we hope to address in other studies.
 Many, however, seek clever ways to explain away scriptures that directly show that the dead are unconscious.
 (Psalm 30:91; 115:17; 146:4; Ecclesiastes 9:10; Isaiah 38:18,19) They do this by reading added-on philosophy into those scriptures so as to deny their plain statements.
 They argue: "Nowhere does Scripture say that the soul of the departed one falls asleep.
 It was the person who fell asleep, not necessarily the soul."
 Thus they would separate the soul from the person.
 Yet Genesis 2:7 plainly states that "man became a living soul [Hebrew, nephesh, Strong's #5315]."
 1 Corinthians 15:45 agrees with this.
-Before becoming becoming alive, the person was not a soul at all.
+Before becoming alive, the person was not a soul at all.
 Upon death, the soul is dead, not alive at all.
-Thus the Bible speaks of the soul dying and of "dead" souls (Ezekiel 18:4,20; See Leviticus 21:11; Numbers 6:6; 9:7 where the Hebrew word for "soul" -- nephesh -- is translated "body," in the King James Version, thus hiding the fact that the Bible speaks of dead souls.)
+Thus the Bible speaks of the soul dying and of "dead" souls (Ezekiel 18:4,20; See Leviticus 21:11; Numbers 6:6; 9:7 where the Hebrew word for "soul" -- nephesh -- is translated "body," in the King James Version, which, in effect, hides the fact that the Bible speaks of dead souls.)
+Many claim that we teach "soul sleep", and their claim is that the Bible never says that the soul sleeps.
 While it is true that the Bible does not directly say that the soul sleeps, the Bible does say that the soul dies.
 Since Jesus and others referred to death as sleep, the soul therefore enters the state of inactivity spoken of in the scriptures cited earlier.
-However, nowhere does the Bible say that the souls of righteous ones enter into paradise or heaven at death.
+However, nowhere does the Bible say that the souls of righteous ones enter into paradise or heaven at death, nor does it say that anyone's soul lives on so that at the death of body, the soul of most people go to the lake of fire (symbol of the second death).

-There are those who, in trying to hold to the idea that we do not really die, argue, via imagining beyond what is actually written (1 Corinthians 4:6), that after Lazarus died, God knowing beforehand that after just a few days his son was going to raise his friend from the dead, kept his soul in a state of unconscious repose.
+There are those who, in trying to hold to the idea that we do not really die, argue, via imagining beyond what is actually written (1 Corinthians 4:6), that after Lazarus died, God knowing beforehand that after just a few days his son was going to raise his friend from the dead, kept his soul in a state of unconscious repose. and that this is reason Lazarus did not go to heaven when he died.
 Thus they claim that such an exception (and a few similar exceptions) would not prove the rule.
 An additional argument, again, which has to be assumed beyond what is written (1 Corinthians 4:6), is that Lazarus and others who were raised from the dead could have gone to heaven and yet were not permitted or not able to talk about their glorious experience.

-Of course, such reasoning does not do away with several facts: 1) No scripture speaks of the soul going to heaven at death.
+Of course, such reasoning does not do away with several facts: 1) No scripture speaks of the soul going to heaven at death, or of the spirit as being alive after death.
 2) Many scriptures speak of the soul dying at death.
 3) Many scriptures describe death as a state of unconsciousness.
-4) No scripture presents any idea that the human soul is inherently immortal.
+4) No scripture presents any idea that the human soul or spirit is inherently immortal.
 5) One has to keep adding more and more into the scriptures beyond what is stated in order to have the scriptures harmonize with the "immortal soul/spirit" doctrines.

 No comments: